Aboriginal Allied Health Network (AAHN)

 The Network meets twice per year via a forum designed to provide culturally safe peer networking, support, information exchange, leadership and professional development.

 The forums are externally facilitated by Mr Justin Noel, a Dhungutti man and principal consultant, Origin Communications Australia.
-They are usually held at the National Centre of Indigenous Excellence (NCIE), Redfern.

 The forum agenda is set by the Network members and by the Aboriginal Allied Health Network Steering Committee.
 Topics of interest include, but are not limited to selfcare, leadership, intergenerational trauma, racism and lateral violence, social and emotional wellbeing.